velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 position:
 ---

-In this tutorial, we\'re going to build a simple server-rendered [Preact][1] app, with client-side hydration.
-We\'ll start by serving plain HTML with [Express][2], then build up some components using Preact and [HTM][3].
-After that, we\'ll add some interactivity by *hydrating* our components, matching up the server rendered HTML with what the client-side framework thinks it should be.
-Along the way we\'ll have some fun (?) with build tools like [Nodemon][4], [Rollup][5], and NPM scripts.
+In this tutorial, we're going to build a simple server-rendered [Preact][1] app, with client-side hydration.
+We'll start by serving plain HTML with [Express][2], then build up some components using Preact and [HTM][3].
+After that, we'll add some interactivity by *hydrating* our components, matching up the server rendered HTML with what the client-side framework thinks it should be.
+Along the way we'll have some fun (?) with build tools like [Nodemon][4], [Rollup][5], and NPM scripts.

 None of the individual parts of this are (relatively speaking) that complex, but there are a lot of moving parts here and it can be hard to find an example that puts them all together.
-This is an intermediate level tutorial though, so I won\'t be explaining much of the syntax or JavaScript language features.
-You\'ll need to be reasonably comfortable with the terminal, NPM and JavaScript basics.
+This is an intermediate level tutorial though, so I won't be explaining much of the syntax or JavaScript language features.
+You'll need to be reasonably comfortable with the terminal, NPM and JavaScript basics.

 ## Why server rendered?
 Why Preact?

-Basically, it\'s fast.
-Sending as much as you can via HTML means less work to do on the client to make it work; using a lightweight framework like Preact means you\'re sending less JavaScript on the wire, which translates to a faster user experience, especially on slower devices (i.e. most Android phones - start with [this article by Alex Russell][6] if you want to delve into the numbers).
-For content-heavy sites, it\'s almost invariably better to get as much of your content onscreen in HTML as quickly as possible.
-A lot of JavaScript framework SSR approaches involve building a single-page app then hacking in server rendering, but we\'re going to start with plain HTML and try to progressively enhance it.
+Basically, it's fast.
+Sending as much as you can via HTML means less work to do on the client to make it work; using a lightweight framework like Preact means you're sending less JavaScript on the wire, which translates to a faster user experience, especially on slower devices (i.e. most Android phones - start with [this article by Alex Russell][6] if you want to delve into the numbers).
+For content-heavy sites, it's almost invariably better to get as much of your content onscreen in HTML as quickly as possible.
+A lot of JavaScript framework SSR approaches involve building a single-page app then hacking in server rendering, but we're going to start with plain HTML and try to progressively enhance it.

-It\'s also a good exercise in seeing what\'s going on under the hood -- in my day job I work on a moderately complex [React/Next.js][7] application, and there\'s a lot of magic that goes on under the surface.
+It's also a good exercise in seeing what's going on under the hood -- in my day job I work on a moderately complex [React/Next.js][7] application, and there's a lot of magic that goes on under the surface.
 Understanding what your tools are doing for you is always useful.

 ## Table of contents